tloanPhytec/meta-example/README.md

 In this case, CONFIG_THERMAL_GOV_BANG_BANG is enabled directly into the kernel.
 CONFIG_THERMAL_GOV_BANG_BANG enables the bang bang govener.
 Enabling the bang-bang thermal governor for GPIO-based fans provides smoother control by leveraging the hysteresis value.
 This prevents abrupt on/off switching, allowing fans to operate more efficiently.
 The bang-bang governor uses hysteresis to manage fan state transitions, particularly useful for fans that only support binary on/off operation rather than variable throttling.

-This was tested with BSP-Yocto-Ampliphy-AM62x-PD24.1.0
+This was tested with BSP-Yocto-Ampliphy-AM62x-PD24.1.0 and BSP-Yocto-Ampliphy-AM62x-PD24.1.1

 In order to evaluate this on your phyCORE-AM62x Development Kit: